 Episcopal schools take seriously their calling to “strive for justice and peace among all people, and respect the dignity of every human being.”
 This document presents Washington Episcopal School’s Diversity, Equity & Justice Planning Guide developed to demonstrate commitment to spiritual intention and public witness on issues of diversity, equity and justice.
-This plan includes a set of strategic objectives, and activities to serve as a framework for WES to accomplish its diversity mission over the course of the 2015-2016 school year.
+This plan includes a set of strategic objectives and activities to serve as a framework for WES to accomplish its diversity mission over the course of the 2016-2017 school year and beyond.
 The contents of this document were developed under the leadership of the Diversity, Equity & Justice Committee comprised of representation from school leadership, faculty, staff, and parent volunteers.

 Diversity at a Glance

 - 140 girls & 155 boys

 - 230 families

 - 25% of students have foreign citizenship or are first-generation US citizens

 - 24% male, 76% female

 - 22% people of color or hailing from the international community

 Washington Episcopal School primarily serves families from the District of Columbia, Montgomery County, Northern Virginia, and Prince George’s County.
 We take pride in the rich diversity of our student body, which represents a range of ethnic and racial groups, United States citizens and foreign nationals, and a cross-section of economic, religious (primarily Christian, Jewish, and Islamic), and cultural backgrounds.